-English learners hear and use questions right from the start of their learning journey, often with a simple How are you?
-But English questions are more complicated than they might first seem, especially for early learners.
-There are question words (like who and what), verbs that change places, and sometimes the extra word do or does… It's a lot to keep track of!
+English learners hear and use questions right from the start of their learning journey, often beginning with a simple How are you?.
+But English questions can be more complicated than they look—especially for beginners.
+There are question words (like who and what), verbs that change their positions, and sometimes the word do or does appears seemingly out of nowhere… That’s a lot to keep track of!

 Yes/no questions

-These questions can be answered with yes or no, so you'll see them referred to as yes/no questions.
-For example:
+Yes/no questions can be answered with yes or no. For example:

 - Are you going to school tomorrow?